djgroen/flee/docs/Sensitivity_analysis_of_parameters_using_EasyVVUQ.md

 For QCG-PilotJob installation, see <https://github.com/vecma-project/QCG-PilotJob/blob/master/INSTALL.txt>

 !!! note
-	if QCG-PilotJob is installed in the target remote machine, by using PJ=True, the native QCG-PilotJob will be lunched for execution.
-Otherwise you require to install the QCG-PilotJob service in a virtual environment (venv) in the target machine, and then PJ=True option will load QCG-PilotJob services from venv.
+	if QCG-PilotJob is installed in the target remote machine, by using PJ=True, the native QCG-PilotJob will be launched for execution.
+Otherwise, you require to install the QCG-PilotJob service in a virtual environment (venv) in the target machine, and then PJ=True option will load QCG-PilotJob services from venv.

 To install virtual environment on the remote machine alongside with QCG-PilotJob, just run:
 ```sh